Cost Design in Atomic Routing Games: Conclusion

 \section{Conclusion}

-We develop an approximate projected gradient method to design the link cost function in atomic routing games such that the Nash equilibrium minimizes a given smooth function.
-Each iteration of this method implicitly differentiates a smooth approximation of the Nash equilibrium conditions.
-However, our current work is limited to games with deterministic parameters.
-For future work, we aim to address this limitation by considering extensions to games on stochastic networks as well as games with noisy link costs.
+We developed an approximate projected gradient method to design the link cost function in atomic routing games such that the Nash equilibrium minimizes a given smooth function.
+However, the current work is limited to linear link cost and routing in determinstic network.
+For future work, we consider extensions to routing games with polynomial link cost, stochastic dynamic network routing, and stochastic user equilibrium under noisy cost perception.